 Food intake is crucial

-Most cats can recover from hepatic lipidosis given the right treatment.
+Most cats can recover from fatty liver disease given the right treatment.
 “The most successful therapy involves getting food calories into the cat,” says Dr. Kneebone.
 Since hepatic lipidosis usually isn’t diagnosed until the cat has stopped eating almost entirely, this usually means force-feeding, with a syringe or through a tube.
 Many vets recommend a feeding tube, since a lot of cats will fight against syringe-feeding.
 A nasogastric tube goes in through the nose and down the throat, and can be used for the first day or two until the cat is stable enough to undergo surgery.
 During the operation, feeding tubes are placed in the esophagus or through the side of the stomach.

 Only when the cat is getting enough calories, primarily from protein, will the liver clear the congestion and start functioning normally again.
 It can take anywhere from a few weeks to a few months before the cat starts eating on his own again, and feeding him enough calories in the meantime can be challenging.
 “The stomach shrinks to 10% of its normal size in hepatic lipidosis,” says Dr. Kneebone.
 She recommends feeding smaller amounts of food every two or three hours to help prevent vomiting.